dpneumo/simplestate/README.md

 holder.specialmethod
 ```

-However, since a state should have minimal knowledge about the inner workings of it's holder, it is best to limit calls to holder to __#transition\_to__.

 #### Usage Example
 The button module (test/dummys/button.rb) provides an example of the usage of Simplestate.
 Tests of this are provided in button\_test.rb.